KaniKani/Opinnaytetyo/README.md

 Now with pip installed and we are inside the virtual environment.
 We can install the pip packages within requirements.txt with the command "pip install -r requirements.txt"

+To Flash the ESP32, use Arduino IDE with the correct settings for your board or use VS Code if you have it set up for flashing microcontrollers.
+Use the isotest.ino file from the serial_tests directory for Serial testing.

+After flashing the ESP32, change the correct port where it is connected to in the serialtest.robot file.
+After changing the port, you can navigate to Opinnaytetyo/serial_test/tests and start the test via the command "robot serialtest.robot".

+Happy testing :)